CrossRef/event-data-user-guide/event-data-manual.md

 ### Querying a Date Range

-If you want to collect all events for a given date range, you can issue a set of queries.
-E.g. to get all Wikipedia events in August 2016, issue the following API queries:
+If you want to collect all Events for a given date range, you can issue a set of queries.
+E.g. to get all Wikipedia Events in August 2016, issue the following API queries:

  - `http://query.api.eventdata.crossref.org/occurred/2016-08-01/sources/twitter/events.json`
  - `http://query.api.eventdata.crossref.org/occurred/2016-08-02/sources/twitter/events.json`